stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

 global enforcement of the thing? and if you don't get global enforcement, why should anyone let themselves be curtailed when other people aren't being curtailed?
 [3292](https://www.youtube.com/watch?v=g7WtcTATa2U&t=3292.02s)

-and that'll give them game theoretic advantage. so this is actually, there's a handful of asymmetries that are important to understand with regard to risk. all right. we've covered plenty so far. and so it's fruitful to have a brief summary. we've talked about the faulty foundation of our monetary system. daniel argues that post-world war ii especially, our [[economic system]] has not only encouraged but been dependent on exponential monetary
+and that'll give them [[game theory|game theoretic]] advantage. so this is actually, there's a handful of asymmetries that are important to understand with regard to risk. all right. we've covered plenty so far. and so it's fruitful to have a brief summary. we've talked about the faulty foundation of our monetary system. daniel argues that post-world war ii especially, our [[economic system]] has not only encouraged but been dependent on exponential monetary